janspudich/OTE-data-scraper-and-API/README.md

 - On the day when the CEST time zone transitions to the CET time zone (25 entries).

 The second dimension represents different types of numerical data for the given one-hour slot:
-- The first value is 0-based number of the one-hour slot.
+- The first value is a zero-based number of the one-hour slot.
 - The second value is the electricity market price in `EUR/MWh` for the one-hour slot.
 - The third value is the amount of electricity traded in `MWh` for the one-hour slot.
 - The meaning of the fourth, five-th and sixth value is not perfectly clear to the author of this application.